emily0906/emily0906.github.io/README.md

 Etter mentioned in his book, to achieve the top 3 methods, people need a long learning curve, such as research about their topics and audience, testing their contents, etc. Writers can not assume anything while writing, thus, every contents in the documentation need be base on some evidence which make the contents more persuade and trustful.

-However, the last key to create a good documentation require working by time, wrtiters need to update their content everytime they made a change in it.
+However, the last key to create a good documentation require working by time, wrtiters need to update their contents everytime they made a change in it.
 It's hard to update contents through PDF file since it download on hardware, writers alway have to upload new file every time they want to change something in their documentation.
 Therefore, host a website for your documentation come in as a resolution.
 Static website allow writers to host contents on a website, which give them a power to modify inaccurate information in their contents and sync it to exist documentation, which keep their contents in sync without go through all the unecessary troubles.
 By hosting a resume online, we can avoid the hassles of upload multiple PDF file when we need to make a change in our resume, such as adding more information, changing in contact, etc.
 ### Prerequisites
 Before starting, you need to have a general ideas about [Markdown](https://www.markdownguide.org) and [GitHub](https://github.com).